4GeeksAcademy/machine-learning-content/export/web-scraping-with-beautiful-soap.md

 **Parsing HTML Using Beautiful Soup**

-We'll learn how to use the BeautifulSoup package to parse, prettify and extractinformation from HTML.
+We'll learn how to use the BeautifulSoup package to parse, prettify and extract information from HTML.

 ```python